 In the course of their work, Deutsche Hypo employees may gain access to information that is not available to other persons and that they could potentially use to their own advantage.
 This is a conflict of interest.
 Laws on insider dealing are intended to safeguard the functionality of the markets for financial instruments and provide investors with the certainty that they are being treated equally and are protected from the unlawful use of information.
-Insider information is deemed to be any precise information about circumstances that are not publicly known that relates to one or more issuers of insider securities or the insider securities themselves and that has the potential to have a significant impact on the price of the insider securities on the stock exchange or market.
+Insider information is any precise information not publicly known which directly or indirectly concerns one or more issuers or one or more financial instruments and which, if it were made public, would be likely to have a significant effect on the price of those financial instruments or the price of related derivative financial instruments.

 Both employees and board members are prohibited from exploiting inside knowledge to buy or sell insider securities on their own account or on behalf of others.
 Additionally, they may not pass this information to third parties without authorisation or otherwise disclose it or use it for making investment recommendations.
-This also includes passing on this information within the Bank; it may only be passed on to other employees if the information is required in order to perform their professional duties and these employees are formally authorised to receive the information.
+This also includes passing on this information within the Bank; it may only be passed on to other employees after consultation with the Compliance Officer.